For thirty years, now, Republicans have been

 equivalent of the federal government’s non-partisan Congressional Budget

-Office, said that absent those tax cuts,
+Office, said that absent those tax cuts, Wisconsin would have run a

-budget surplus
+budget surplus.

 Talk about bait-and-switch!